Mean-field control problems with multi-dimensional singular controls: Introduction and problem formulation

+Thus the limiting cost for this sequence is $\frac 1 2$.
+This value corresponds to the cost accrued along the path interpolating the jump from (0,0) to (1,1) via the point (1,0). \end{itemize}} \end{example}

-In the one-dimensional case, the interpolation of jumps is unique up to a reparametrisation of time.
-In the multi-dimensional case considered in this paper the situation is very different as there are many ways in which jumps can be interpolated.
-The situation is even more complex when the state dynamics and/or the reward function depend on a mean-field term.
-In this case one needs -- in a well-defined sense -- ``jointly'' and ``consistently'' interpolate jumps both on a distributional level and on a pathwise level for each trajectory of the control process separately.
+The situation is even more complex when the state dynamics and/or the reward function depend on a mean-field term, {as illustrated by Example \ref{example mean-field dependent jump costs} below}.
+In {general, we will need to} -- in a well-defined sense -- ``jointly'' and ``consistently'' interpolate jumps both on a distributional level and on a pathwise level for each trajectory of the control process separately.